sunisdown/faster_cpython/pep_fat_mode.rst

 Abstract
 ========

-Add a new FAT mode for specialized bytecode with guards: API to implement static optimizers for Python respecting the Python semantic.
+Add an API to add specialized bytecode with guards to functions, to support static optimizers respecting the Python semantic.

 Rationale